09 February - 15 March 2022

-- Will the results lead to experiments that cause pain or other suffering to the animals being replaced, or conducted in a way that causes less suffering to the animals?
+- Will the results lead to experiments on animals being replaced, or conducted in a way that causes less suffering to the animals?

 - Will the results lead to improved living environments for the laboratory animals, and/or reduced suffering, and if so, how?

 - Can the results be used more generally, or are they specific for a limited research area?

 - Can the results obtained impact on regulations or be used in the reviews carried out by regional animal ethics committees?